LindenParkesLab/snaplab.github.io/docs/amarel/tools.md

 <img src="{{ site.baseurl }}/assets/images/nano_bashrc.png" alt="" width="750">

-Once you've edited your `.bashrc`, press CTRL-X, and then the Y key, and then ENTER (one at a time, not all together).
+Once you've edited your `.bashrc`, press CTRL-X, and then the Y key, and then Return (one at a time, not all together).
 This will save and close the file.
 Now, the next time you open a terminal on Amarel, the new lines of code will run automatically in the background, enabling new functionality.

 # Slurm tricks